 - Calculus.
 Choose one of the following: Applied Calculus (MTH 141), Traditional Calculus (MTH 245) or Calculus for the Biological Sciences (MTH 231 - pre-health sciences students, only)

 Mathematical competency is an important skill set for business students.
-Begin at an appropriate level based on your placement and your background in high school.
+Begin at an appropriate level based on your background in high school.
 If you had A’s and B’s and four years of high school math (Algebra I through pre-calculus/trig), then you are well prepared for a college level math class at Creighton.
-In general, it is recommended to choose between Applied Calculus (MTH 141) and Applied Mathematics (MTH 201) for your first math course.
-All business students will take MTH 201, or take the wavier exam.
+In general, it is recommended to choose between Applied Calculus (MTH 141) and (MTH 161) for your first math course.

 Most business students will take MTH 141.
 However, if you are a Pre-Health Sciences student, we encourage you to take MTH 231 or MTH 245 to fulfill your Calculus requirement instead of MTH 141.
 MTH 231 emphasizes the application of calculus for the biological sciences.If you plan to major in economics, attend graduate school in finance or economics, or minor in math, we encourage you to take MTH 245.
 Some professional or graduate schools require traditional calculus, while others may not.
 We believe it’s better to be safe than sorry, and give yourself the most options possible when / if you apply to professional or graduate school.

-A minimum ACT math score of 24 is required for eligibility to take MTH 245.
+A minimum ACT math score of 24, or SAT math score of 580 is required for eligibility to take MTH 245.
 Please consult the Dean’s Office or your RSP Advisor if you are unsure about your placement.